Main Street Capital Co. (NYSE:MAIN) Declares Dividend of $0.30

 Main Street Capital Co.
-(NYSE:MAIN – Get Free Report) announced a dividend on Tuesday, June 18th, investing.com reports.
-Investors of record on Monday, June 24th will be paid a dividend of 0.30 per share by the financial services provider on Thursday, June 27th.
-This represents a yield of 7.58%.
+(NYSE:MAIN – Get Free Report) announced a dividend on Friday, June 21st, investing.com reports.
+Stockholders of record on Monday, June 24th will be given a dividend of 0.30 per share by the financial services provider on Thursday, June 27th.
+This represents a dividend yield of 7.55%.
 The ex-dividend date of this dividend is Friday, June 21st.

-Main Street Capital has raised its dividend by an average of 18.7% annually over the last three years.
-Main Street Capital has a dividend payout ratio of 74.6% meaning its dividend is sufficiently covered by earnings.
-Equities research analysts expect Main Street Capital to earn $3.93 per share next year, which means the company should continue to be able to cover its $2.94 annual dividend with an expected future payout ratio of 74.8%.
+Main Street Capital has increased its dividend payment by an average of 18.7% annually over the last three years.
+Main Street Capital has a payout ratio of 74.6% indicating that its dividend is sufficiently covered by earnings.
+Equities analysts expect Main Street Capital to earn $3.93 per share next year, which means the company should continue to be able to cover its $2.94 annual dividend with an expected future payout ratio of 74.8%.

 About Main Street Capital